 The key to being a digital nomad is creating a consistent base-income.
 Knowing you will have enough cash flow on a weekly basis to pay yourself, your staff and your bills is a great help.
 Through my website design agency, Seriously Good Design, I have been able to generate enough recurring income to cover all of the above.
 It also means that any project work outside the recurring revenue is pure profit.

-The recurring revenue in my business is centered around website hosting and maintenance on a monthly basis.
-We also offer a number of clients Skype consulting sessions each month – a useful way to keep in touch with your customers no matter where you are in the world.
+The recurring revenue in my business is centered around website hosting and maintenance (otherwise known as a website care plan) on a monthly basis.
+We also offer a number of clients Skype consulting sessions each month - a useful way to keep in touch with your customers no matter where you are in the world.

 The monthly plans I’ve created for my business can be viewed here.